LexouDuck/website/pages/maths/property_table/index.md

 This project is, first and foremost, an exercise I did for myself - to better get a grasp of the many terms and concepts of group theory and category theory.

-The exercise is quite simple: to fill up some huge spreadsheets, mapping each and every algebraic structure, to each common property of algebra - with the relevant proofs in each cell.
+The exercise is quite simple: to fill up some huge spreadsheets, mapping each and every algebraic structure (for example, the natural numbers ℕ with the operator +) to each common property of algebra (for example, associativity).
+The goal is also to have the relevant proofs in each cell as extra annotations.

 ---